Swarm Reporting & Collecting all without Phone Calls! Sign Up your Association for 2025.

 Bee.Watch Swarm Reporting

-Alerts contain all the information needed for the collector to assess the swarm’s viability without relying on the accuracy of the reporter.
+The alert the collectors receive contains all the information needed for the collector to assess the swarm’s viability without relying completely on the accuracy of the reporter.
 Swarm alerts contain:

 Ways to report a Swarm

-• Through our Bee.Watch and Bystander apps, Bystander can be downloaded here.
+- Through our Bee.Watch and Bystander apps, Bystander can be downloaded here for FREE.